eobermuhlner/kimage/README.md

   - `all`
 - Default value: `sigma-clip-median`

 Method used to calculate the stacked image.

-The method `sigma-clip-median` removes outliers before using `median` on the remaining values.
+- `sigma-clip-median` removes outliers before using `median` on the remaining values.
-The method `sigma-clip-average` removes outliers before using `average` on the remaining values.
+- `sigma-clip-average` removes outliers before using `average` on the remaining values.
-The method `sigma-winsorize-median` replaces outliers with the nearest value in sigma range before using `median`.
+- `sigma-winsorize-median` replaces outliers with the nearest value in sigma range before using `median`.
-The method `sigma-winsorize-average` replaces outliers with the nearest value in sigma range before using `average`.
+- `sigma-winsorize-average` replaces outliers with the nearest value in sigma range before using `average`.
-The method `winsorized-sigma-clip-median` replaces outliers with the nearest value in sigma range before sigma-clipping and then using `median`.
+- `winsorized-sigma-clip-median` replaces outliers with the nearest value in sigma range before sigma-clipping and then using `median`.
-The method `winsorized-sigma-clip-average` replaces outliers with the nearest value in sigma range before sigma-clipping and then using `average`.
+- `winsorized-sigma-clip-average` replaces outliers with the nearest value in sigma range before sigma-clipping and then using `average`.

 All methods that use sigma-clipping print a histogram with the information how many input values where actually used to stack each output value.

 ### Argument: kappa